Dual Enrollment

 Online Community

 • Dual enrolled high school students become part of Franciscan Universities Online learning community.
-They are issued a Franciscan ID and email, have access to our Franciscan Life Online Faith Formation, our university library, our writing center, and student success center, as well as many live and recorded talks and presentations.
+They are issued a Franciscan email, have access to our Franciscan Life Online Faith Formation, our university library, our writing center, and student success center, as well as many live and recorded talks and presentations.

 Cost